dataofjlee/jl33.ai/README.md

 ---
 **About me**

->Hey there, I'm Justin.
-I'm a second year university student from Australia.
+>`Name: Justin.
+Status: second year DS university student Located: Australia 🇦🇺`
->I'm always up for a chat, and love to speak with people whose models of the world differ from mine.
+>I love to speak with people whose **model of the world** differ from mine.
->I love deriving the deeper meaning in things, which is why my chosen craft is data science.
+>I love deriving the **unexpected** and the **important**, which is why my craft of choice is data science.
+>And because statistics tickle my brain, data is EVERYTHING, and magic.
 ---

 ## My Roadmap